Right-size portions for healthy eating

 Reading Nutrition Facts labels can provide information that will help you save hundreds of unwanted calories per day.

 Portion size — the amount on your plate — matters.
 Research has shown that people consistently eat more food when offered larger-sized portions.
 But you don't need to memorize a food list or carry around measuring cups to get a better handle on serving sizes.

-- Deck of cards = 3 ounces meat or fish
+- A deck of cards equals 3 ounces of meat or fish.

 Tips for right-sizing portions